TOAST-DOCS/Network-DNSPLUS/en/api-guide.md

         - S-NAPTR DDDS Application [RFC 3958#section-6.5](https://tools.ietf.org/html/rfc3958#section-6.5)
         - U-NAPTR DDDS Application [RFC 4848#section-4.5](https://tools.ietf.org/html/rfc4848#section-4.5)
     - Regexp is used to convert an input value to an output value in the DDDS application.
 For detailed definition, see [RFC 3402#section-3.2](https://tools.ietf.org/html/rfc3402#section-3.2).
-    - Replacement replaces an input value with the name of a domain where the DDDS application will submit DNS queries.
-Set this as '.' in the case regexp is set.
+    - Replacement value replaces an input value with the name of a domain where the DDDS application will submit DNS queries.
+Set this as '.' if regexp is set.

 | Name | Type | Valid range | Required | Default | Description |
 |---|---|---|---|---|---|